What Is Leq Sound Level?

 Secondary Software: N/A

-The calculation is relatively simple; the Leq algorithm just divides the integrated sound pressure by the total duration of the signal.
-The result is expressed in dB.
+The equation to calculate Leq divides the integrated, normalized sound pressure by the duration of interest of the signal.
+The result is expressed in units of decibels:

 It is important to note that the Leq calculation is performed on time domain data, so the resultant sound level does not represent any specific band of frequencies.
-If you want to calculate Leq across a certain band you must first filter the data to isolate the frequency band of interest.
-Here is an example:
+To calculate Leq across a certain band, you must first filter the data to isolate the frequency band of interest.
+The example below uses the

 Report Date: 11/22/2006